 The right emotions keep you motivated.
 Sometimes you’ll feel bad about your (lack of) progress.
 That’s human.
 You want to grow.
 This emotion is not very helpful, though.
 It holds you back and doesn’t motivate you.
 Choose a positive emotion instead.
 Feel proud of yourself that you’re doing it.
 Be happy, that you had a chat with a neighbour.
 Give yourself a pat on the back for your effort: you deserve to feel good about learning Dutch.

 Feel like having some conversation?
-Check out my private classes and MeetUps.
+Check out my private classes online.